ambranava/ambranava.github.io/Projects/Research-projects/Appendices/Students-university-choice/Appendix-a-qualitative-design.md

 ## A.3 Notes on implementation
 This qualitative phase was conducted through individual semi-structured interviews.
-Interviews were audio-recorded with participants’ consent and anonymized.
+All interviews were audio-recorded with participants’ consent and anonymized during the analysis process.
-The original materials were developed and administered in Italian, as the research was conducted within the Italian educational context.
+The original interview materials were developed and administered in Italian, as the research was conducted within the Italian educational context.